shenfe/rext/README.md

 # rext
-A light-weight request library, for all browsers.
+A light-weight (< 10kb minified) request library, for all browsers.

 ## Quick import